 Feeling like we need to be “practical” and “reasonable” is often a limiting belief.
-Of course we do need to worry about some realities of life; but most times our limits are just created by rules we’ve been playing by our whole lives.
+Of course, we do need to worry about some realities of life, but most times our limits are just created by rules we’ve been playing with our whole lives.
 And we never stop to think it might be good to change them.
 It’s ok to stretch our desires into the “fun” and “exciting” instead of the practical, extend beyond the safe boundaries of where we’ve been living, and know we can dream bigger for ourselves than we’ve been allowing ourselves to.

 5. Will I survive even if it doesn’t work out?

 Decisions are tough, but even when we believe we made the “wrong” one, we usually survive them anyway.
-One of the best ways to eliminate fear about figuring out and going after what we really want, is reminding ourselves that we’ll survive, even if things don’t turn our perfectly.
+One of the best ways to eliminate fear about figuring out and going after what we really want is reminding ourselves that we’ll survive, even if things don’t turn ours perfectly.
 Perspective is everything.

 Now that you know what you really want, are you brave enough to choose it?
 You can share your insights by joining the conversation in the comment section below